MercyOl/swe-3313-fall-2025-team-06/technical-design/README.md

 These coding guidelines ensure that all contributors write code that is consistent, readable, easy to maintain, and aligned with best practices.
 Inspired by [Cornell University’s Java Code Style Guidelines](https://www.cs.cornell.edu/courses/JavaAndDS/JavaStyle.html#Indentation).
+A draft of this style guide was written, and AI was used to format it into markdown and refine the guide.
+Java syntax examples were written using pseudocode and formatted in Java by AI.
 ---

 ## 1. Technology Stack Overview